Yelp/mrjob/docs/writing-mrjobs.rst

 When sending lines between tasks, Hadoop Streaming compares and sorts keys lexicographically, agnostic of encoding [#hc]_. mrjob is responsible for serializing and deserializing lines to and from the Python objects that your code operates on.
-Objects responsible for encoding and decoding keys and values from bytes to and from Python objects are called **protocols**.
+Objects responsible for serializing and deserializing keys and values from bytes to and from Python objects are called **protocols**.

 The **input protocol** converts input lines into the key and value received by the first task in the first step.
 Depending on what step components you have